izy138/FIU-CS/artificial-intelligence/Data Mining/README.md

 - Data structure: dictionary mapping item -> set of transaction IDs
 - Search strategy: recursive depth-first exploration
 - Intersection method: Python set intersections for efficient support counting

+##### CLOSET
+Mines closed frequent itemsets using a two-phase approach: first discover all frequent itemsets via depth-first TID-set intersection (similar to Eclat), then filter to closed itemsets by checking that no proper superset has the same support count.
+Closed itemsets provide a compact representation without information loss.
+- Data structure: dictionary mapping item -> set of transaction IDs (TID-sets)
+- Mining approach: two-phase process - mine all frequent itemsets, then filter to closed itemsets only
+- Closure checking: for each itemset, verify no superset exists with identical support count using subset/superset relationship checks